2022 Amazon Restock Limits Tips and Updates

 Additionally, if you’re sending smaller shipments, not palletizing them will potentially help you get them checked faster because it takes less time and is processed a little differently.

 This is so challenging!
-It’s true that if you are shipping inventory into Amazon, the minute that you say you’re shipping it, it will be counted as inventory.
+It’s true, as we discussed above, that if you are shipping inventory into Amazon, the minute that you say you’re shipping it, it will be counted as inventory.
 It’s not going to look at when the inventory is going to arrive but is going to count it immediately.

 If you make a Chinese shipment, you may be blocking your local warehouse inventory from getting in.
 In this case, it would make more sense to have a 3PL.
 If you’re paying an extra $14 per unit by air, sending by sea and then having a 3PL store and ship for you will be significantly less expensive.

 By sending all of your inventory to your 3PL, and then paying a carton pull fee along with a labeling fee, you’ll be paying those per carton and per pallet fees rather than the high air freight, which should reduce your cost per unit significantly.
 And even with those extra costs, I can’t imagine (unless you’ve just got some crazy products) it costing you as much as $14 extra per unit to switch to ocean freight and 3PL rather than air shipments.